Farm cat: Modern status

 Farm cats live in a variety of conditions.
 Some are feral with minimal human contact and no veterinary care, deriving sustenance solely from their role in lowering the mouse and rat populations.
 Lack of a guaranteed food supply, internal parasites, and greater physical exertion tends to make these cats thinner than their house cat counterparts, with a shorter lifespan.
-Others are kept as free-ranging pets, given freedom to roam, yet allowed inside to be fed supplemental cat food on a regular basis and given routine veterinary care.
+Others are kept as free-ranging pets, given freedom to roam, yet allowed inside to eat supplemental cat food on a regular basis and given routine veterinary care.

 Others live outdoors or in outbuildings full-time in semi-feral conditions, but are still tamed to be friendly toward humans and may be given basic veterinary care.
 All are subject to some risks inherent to outdoor life.
 Their prey may transmit parasites and disease, they may be injured by various means, and they can be struck by vehicles.
 Also, farm cats often die from poisoning by eating the corpses of poisoned rodents.
 Predation is also possible: cats are eaten by raccoons, owls, coyotes, and other animals that prey on creatures of their size.